coffeebe4code/disc/README.md

 ```
 `:mouse` is a [property](#properties).

-Types can also have `constructor arguments`.
+Types can also have constructor arguments.
 ```
 (@t computer (mouseName)
   :mouse mouseName)